 While case studies can be dense, that doesn’t mean you can’t employ a little artistic flair in writing them.
 It’s often said that you only get one chance to make a first impression, and when each reader represents a potential sale or award win, flat messaging just doesn’t cut it.

-- Do your best to quantify results and putting them front and center.
-Remember: our industry loves hard numbers
+- Do your best to quantify results and put them front and center.
+Remember: our industry loves hard numbers.

 No good case study stands alone – it must be part of an overall marketing and communications strategy.
 Producing case studies can be a significant lift, and you should strive to maximize their impact as part of an integrated program.